fsharpworks/fsharpworks.github.io/testimonials.md

 </div> <!-- END # Col -->
 <div class="col-md-9 fw-quotebody" markdown="1">

-Jorgen attended a private <span itemprop="itemReviewed">F# training</span> organised by fsharpWorks for Microsoft in 2015.
-He is
-Learn more about his work <a href="http://research.microsoft.com/en-us/people/jthelin/">from his Microsoft Research web page</a>!
+Jorgen attended a private F# training organised by fsharpWorks for Microsoft in 2015.
+He is Learn more about his work <a href="http://research.microsoft.com/en-us/people/jthelin/">from his Microsoft Research web page</a>!

 > “Some of the F# features just blew my mind.
 This course really helped open my eyes for what the language could do.”